DeterminateSystems/bootspec-secureboot/rfc.md

 <!-- Why should we *not* do this? -->

-- This would make the `jq` package a dependency of the system builder script
 - Implementing parsing of the bootloader specification in the current tools may require bringing in additional dependencies to deal with JSON